jmlden36/Mr-Rogers-Neighborhood/README.md

 Code: inputChangeToRangeArray(4);
 Expected Output: [0, 1, 2, 3, 4]

+Test: "It should take in a number, declare an array with elements that start with 0 and go up to the inputted number, and call changeRangeArray on that array to have the desired string output"
+Code: inputChangeToRangeArray(4)
+Expected Output: "0", "Beep!", "Boop!", "Won't you be my neighbor?", "4"

 Describe: changeRangeArray()

 Test: "It should take the inputted array and declare a new array with the inputted array's values"